HyraXuna/Project_Jedha_2_Kayak_YP/README.md

 * Part 3 - Work on the dataset and put it on S3
 * Part 4 - ETL, create a database and put the cleaned and reworked data on it

-All of that with confusion matrix & f1-score evaluation 📈.

 ### Prerequisites